 LimeBike made waves with its launch in 2017 as one of the very first bikeshare ventures in the United States.
 Building on the model of rideshare companies like Uber and Lyft, they offer simpler and more affordable modes of in-city transportation.
-While their name seems to be everywhere, not many people actually know the specifics of the company or the opportunities it offers.
+While their name seems to be everywhere (the company shortened it to Lime in 2018), not many people actually know the specifics of the company or the opportunities it offers.
 If you fall into this category, here’s everything you need to know about Lime and their services.

 Smart Bikes are traditional, pedal-powered bikes that are integrated into the company’s smart app system.
 Lime offers three variations of Smart Bikes: one-speed, three-speed (shown below), and eight-speed.

 Electric Assist (or Lime-E) bikes, on the other hand, offer a boost of electric power.
 While you’ll still pedal, the battery increases your power and makes it easier to bike around the city.
 In fact, the Lime-E bikes can reach speeds of up to 14.8 mph.

 If you want to try an actual Limebike, you should do it soon, as the company is phasing out bikes, in favor of scooters.

 Known as the Lime-S (shown below), Lime Bike scooters are designed to make it even easier to get around a city with fast travel speeds and affordable costs.
 Riders can rent the scooters in the same manner as LimeBikes, but since they’re electric, there’s no manual labor involved.